Property Taxes in Oregon: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Oregon property taxes are governed by Measures 5 and 50.
 Measure 5 caps tax rates at $5 per $1,000 for education and $10 per $1,000 for general government.
-Measure 50 froze assessed values at 1995-96 levels with a 3% annual growth cap, creating a significant gap between assessed and real market value for most properties.
+Measure 50 froze assessed values at 1995-96 levels with a 3% annual growth cap, creating a significant gap between assessed and real market values.

 How do they compare in terms of assessed value vs real market value?